LunarG/VulkanTools/layersvt/README.md

 -include/vkLayer.h  - header file for layer code.

-### Templates
-layers/basic.cpp (name=VK_LAYER_LUNARG_basic) simple example wrapping a few entrypoints.
-Shows layer features:
-- Multiple dispatch tables for supporting multiple GPUs.
-- Example layer extension function shown.
-- Layer extension advertised by vkGetXXXExtension().

 ### Print API Calls and Parameter Values
 (build dir)/layers/api_dump.cpp (name=VK_LAYER_LUNARG_api_dump) - print out API calls along with parameter values

+### Capture Screenshots
+layersvt/screenshot.cpp - utility layer used to capture and save screenshots of running applications

+### View Frames Per Second
+layersvt/monitor.cpp - utility layer that will display an applications FPS in the title bar of a windowed application.

 ## Using Layers

 1. Build VK loader using normal steps (cmake and make)
-2. Place libVkLayer_<name>.so in the same directory as your VK test or app:

-    cp build/layer/libVkLayer_basic.so build/layer/libVkLayer_basic.so build/tests

-    This is required for the Loader to be able to scan and enumerate your library.
-    Alternatively, use the VK\_LAYER\_PATH environment variable to specify where the layer libraries reside.
+2. Place libVkLayer_<name>.so or VkLayer_<name>.dll in the same directory as your Vulkan test or application, or use the VK\_LAYER\_PATH environment variable to specify where the layer libraries reside.
 3. Create a vk_layer_settings.txt file in the same directory to specify how your layers should behave.

     Model it after the following example:  [*vk_layer_settings.txt*](vk_layer_settings.txt)